 Potential security risks for online accounts

-Many investors access their investment and other accounts through the Internet.
+Many investors access their accounts through the Internet.
 Although passwords are required, there are various methods that a perpetrator can use to get into your account and steal confidential information.

 Two of the more common methods are called "phishing" and "keylogging."

 Phishing is a type of fraud that is designed to trick individuals into disclosing confidential information for the purpose of identity theft.
-(Identity theft occurs when an individual's personal information, such as social insurance or driver's licence numbers, is stolen and used to impersonate the individual for the purpose of fraud for financial gain.)
-Fraudulent e-mail messages and websites that are linked to what appear to be legitimate organizations are often used in a phishing scheme.
+Identity theft occurs when an individual's personal information, such as social insurance or driver's licence numbers, is stolen and used to impersonate the individual for the purpose of fraud for financial gain.
+Fraudulent e-mail messages and websites that are linked to what appear to be legitimate organizations are often used in phishing schemes.

 How do you know if you have been affected by phishing?